UnitedHealth Reaches $192,500 Settlement with Medical Consultants

 Seek Legal Assistance Today

-If you have been misclassified as an independent contractor or believe you have unpaid wages, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have been misclassified as an independent contractor or believe you have unpaid wages, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.